Fibrocystic Breast Disease

 Breast Adenoma (Fibroadenoma)

 However, generally adenomas will generally not metastasize and will remain benign.
-The problem with adenomas is that they can cause blockages and impairments to normal breast function, and they can also be a sign of hormonal imbalances.
+The problem with adenomas is that they can cause blockages and impairments to normal breast function.
+In addition, adenomas can also be a sign of hormonal imbalances.

-Fibroadenomas are the single most commonly observed breast lesion, and tend to occur with younger, premenopausal women.
+Fibroadenomas are the single most commonly occuring breast lesion and tend to occur in younger, premenopausal women.
 There is some speculation that the risk of developing fibroadenoma may be linked to the use of birth control medications.

 Fibroadenomas with complexity

-Where these mixed elements are present the lesion is sometimes called a ‘complex fibroadenoma’.
-In terms of the possibility of breast cancer, adenomas are not associated with any increase.
-However, women with complex fibroadenomas may have a slightly increased risk for breast cancer over the longer term.
+Where these mixed elements are present doctors sometimes call the lesion a ‘complex fibroadenoma’.
+In terms of the possibility of breast cancer, adenomas are not associated with any immediate increase in risk.
+However, women with complex fibroadenomas may have a slight increase in the risk for breast cancer over the long term.